mikosovsky/ZSSN-LLM/README.md

 While the application is running, new documents added by users are saved in memory; you can persist them to disk using `store.save()` in helper scripts.

+## LLM model used

+The application uses the **DeepSeek V3 0324** large language model for all natural language processing tasks.
+This model must be accessible via one of the supported providers:

+* **Azure AI Foundry** or
+* **OpenRouter** (free version is selected by default).

+The model is selected and configured by the user during initial setup through the Streamlit sidebar, where the endpoint URL and API key are provided.
+Only DeepSeek V3 0324 is supported in the current implementation.

 ## License

 The project is released under the MIT license.
 You can find the full text in the [`LICENSE`](LICENSE) file.